ElektraInitiative/libelektra/src/plugins/path/README.md

 ## Introduction

-This plugin checks whether the value of a key is a valid filesystem path.
+This plugin checks whether the value of a key is a valid file system path.

 ## Purpose